feathersui/feathersui-starling/documentation/help/markdown/alert.md

 Our changes only affect the font styles.
 The alert will continue to use the theme's background skins, padding, and other styles.

+<aside class="warn">If you want to customize the styles of the header or button group sub-components outside of the theme, each requires its own, separate `AddOnFunctionStyleProvider`.
+Create the `AddOnFunctionStyleProvider` for a sub-component inside its factory, such as `headerFactory` or `buttonGroupFactory`.</aside>

 ### Font styles

 As we saw above, the font styles of the alert's message may be customized using the [`fontStyles`](../api-reference/feathers/controls/Alert.html#fontStyles) and [`disabledFontStyles`](../api-reference/feathers/controls/Alert.html#disabledFontStyles) properties: